chirs/food/notes/netherlands.md

 The region is a famous producer of fruit - apples, cherries, strawberries; I have also seen potatoes and asparagus for sale.

 There are greenhouses everywhere in the Netherlands, and food seems quite cheap.
-Except for good cheese, and possibly some meat.
+(Except for good cheese, and possibly some meat.)

-But there is a lot of bad food available in the supermarket as well - big bags of frozen french fries, or processed meat bitterballs.
+But there is a lot of mediocre food available in the supermarket as well - big bags of frozen french fries, or processed meat bitterballs.

 The country is rich in fruits and vegetables, and has a very large meat and dairy farms - with cows, sheep and chickens mainly.
+There really seem like a lot of options.

 ### Dutch cuisine

+Dutch cuisine isn't the most inspiring in the world - but it has lots of good qualities.

+* Focus on sandwiches / bread toppings - this offers room for lots of variation.
+* Archetypal dinner - sausage, potatoes, vegetable - certain traditional combinations - this is easy / simple.
+* Great dairy, good vegetables, fruit.

 "Traditionally, Dutch cuisine is simple and straightforward, with many vegetables and little meat; breakfast and lunch are typically bread with toppings while dinner is meat and potatoes, supplemented with seasonal vegetables."